NMillard/learnings/designing-software.md

 interaction.
 E.g., fetch an object from the database, pass it to another object, inspect the result, maybe run some business logic, and then return a result.

-Orchestrators often need to notify other services that something happened, and take each service as a dependency.
+Orchestrators often take a dependency on other services solely to notify them that something happened.
 This coupling can be eliminated just by publishing an event and let interested services listen to that event.

 ## Managing constructor dependencies